List of Left Behind characters: Jonathan Stonagal

 Jonathan Stonagal is a powerful, corrupt, and highly influential American financier with links to Viv Ivins' Luciferian organization.
 Apart from controlling most of the world's largest financial institutions and being the richest man in history, he also owns the genetic engineering company that artificially inseminated Nicolae Carpathia's mother Marilena.
 As her son Nicolae comes of age, Stonagal becomes one of his mentors, financing his rise in the corporate world.

 At his first meeting as United Nations Secretary-General (at the end of Left Behind Book 1), Carpathia executes Stonagal with a revolver, believing that his usefulness has expired.
 The same bullet that kills Stonagal also kills Joshua Todd-Cothran, the head of the London Stock Exchange, believed responsible for plotting an attempt on Buck Williams' life earlier in the book as well as murdering many of his acquaintances.
-Carpathia then brainwashes everyone in the room (except Williams, who was protected by God) into believing that Stonagal shot himself and Todd-Cothran in remorse for the assassinations.
+Carpathia then brainwashes everyone in the room (except Williams, who is protected by God) into believing that Stonagal shot himself and Todd-Cothran in remorse for the assassinations.

-In Tribulation Force (Book 2), Carpathia tells Williams that he was named the sole beneficiary in Stonagal's will, though Stonagal's family members will receive massive payoffs to silence them.
-This effectively bestowed on Carpathia the financial resources and clout needed for his intended takeover of the world's media and information networks, granting him a media monopoly.
+In Tribulation Force (Book 2), Carpathia tells Williams that he has been named the sole beneficiary in Stonagal's will, though Stonagal's family members will receive massive payoffs to silence them.
+This effectively bestows on Carpathia the financial resources and clout needed for his intended takeover of the world's media and information networks, granting him a media monopoly.

+The name Stonagal appears to be a pun on Rockefeller.

 Eleazar Tiberias

 Eleazer Tiberias is one of the elders at Petra, who helps Micah (aka Chaim Rosenzweig) run the operations of the city of the remnant.
-Eleazar's wife was converted to Christianity before she died of an illness, and Eleazar, who otherwise loved his wife greatly, rejected his dying wife's pleas to convert, and instead disowned her and slipped into depression.
-The events of the Rapture happen; Eleazar listens to Tsion Ben-Judah's television broadcast on the Messiah and is converted.
+Eleazar's wife converts to Christianity before dying of an illness, and Eleazar, who otherwise loves his wife greatly, rejects his dying wife's pleas to convert, and instead disowns her and slips into depression.
+The events of the Rapture happen; Eleazar listens to Tsion Ben-Judah's television broadcast on the Messiah and converts.
 Eleazar is one of the 144,000 evangelical converts in the book.
 Eleazar's daughter is Naomi Tiberias.

 Naomi Tiberias

 Naomi Tiberias is the teenage daughter of Eleazar Tiberias, one of the elders at Petra, who help Micah (aka Chaim Rosenzweig) run the operations of the city of the remnant.
-Naomi's mother was converted to Christianity before she died of an illness.
+Naomi's mother converts to Christianity before dying of an illness.

 Naomi is one of the "techies" in Petra, and assists Chang Wong in setting up technology within Petra.
 After helping rescue Chang from New Babylon they become very close, but decide to postpone marriage until the Millennium Kingdom.

 She and her father take in single women and families after the return of Christ.